-The FDA receives its authority from the US congress in order to protecting and promoting public health and enforce safety laws related to the products it regulates.
+The FDA receives its authority from the US Congress in order to protect and promote public health and enforce safety laws related to the products it regulates.

 US laws are published in the weekly US Federal Register.
 The US Code of Federal Regulations (CFR) codifies the general and permanent rules and regulations that are published in the Federal Register.
 The CFR is divided into 50 titles that represent broad areas subject to federal regulation.

-FDA also publishes regulatory guidelines, which reflect current FDA thinking about a specific topic and are recommendations to industry for interpreting and applying the laws.
-Both draft and final FDA guidance is freely available to the public.
+FDA also publishes regulatory guidelines, which reflect current FDA thinking about a specific topic and are recommendations to the industry for interpreting and applying the laws.
+Both draft and final FDA guidance are freely available to the public.

 Guidelines are considered not legally binding, but they assist manufacturers in interpreting the legal requirements of the law.
 Alternatively, a different, justified, risk-based approach may be used by industry to interpret and apply laws and regulations.

 What is a pharmaceutical drug?